 Students learn about the development of western culture and civilization to the Reformation.

-Introduction to Western Civilization II
+HISTORY 2 Introduction to Western Civilization II 3 UNITS (UC: CSU) LECTURE 3 HOURS Prerequisite: English 21 or equivalent.

-The Student learns the history of Western Civilization focusing on the period from the French Revolution to the present.

-History of England and Great Britain I

-Advisory: English 101

-The Student learns the history of British culture, emphasizing social, political, and economic issues from earliest times to 1500.

-History of England and Great Britain II

-Advisory: English 101

-The Student learns the history of British culture, emphasizing social, political, and economic issues from 1500 to the present.

-The World's Great Religions

-Advisories: English 28 and 67

-Students survey the historical development of the world's great religions.
+Students learn the history of Western Civilization focusing on the period from the French Revolution to the present.
+HISTORY 3 History of England and Great Britain I 3 UNITS (UC: CSU) LECTURE 3 HOURS Advisory: English 101 The Student learns the history of British culture, emphasizing social, political, and economic issues from earliest times to 1500.
+HISTORY 4 History of England and Great Britain II 3 UNITS (UC: CSU) LECTURE 3 HOURS Advisory: English 101 The Student learns the history of British culture, emphasizing social, political, and economic issues from 1500 to the present.
+HISTORY 7 The World's Great Religions 3 UNITS (UC: CSU) LECTURE 3 HOURS Advisory: English 28 and 67 Students survey the historical development of the world's great religions.
 A study is made of the origins and growth of major religions with an emphasis on the nature of religions, and religion as a discipline of study.

-Political and Social History of the United States I

-UC limit: Credit allowed for only one of African-American Studies 4 or History11 or Chicano Studies 7.

-Students learn the political and social history of the United States from the colonial period through the Civil War and Reconstruction.

-Political and Social History of the United States II

-UC limit: Credit allowed for only one of History 12, 13 or African American Studies 5, or Chicano Studies 8.
+HISTORY 11 Political and Social History of the United States I 3 UNITS (UC: CSU) LECTURE 3 HOURS Survey of U.S. history from the European colonization of North America and of the United States through Reconstruction.
+HISTORY 12 Political and Social History of the United States II 3 UNITS (UC: CSU) LECTURE 3 HOURS Advisory: English 28 and 67 or equivalent.

 Students survey study of the social and political history of the United States from the Reconstruction era to the present, focusing not only on political and social developments in the history of the United States but also on economic and cultural developments, and analyzing changes in both the United States' domestic policies and its ongoing and changing role in international affairs.

-The United States In the Twentieth Century

-Students learn to explain and analyze the main events, personalities, and themes of the social and political history of the U.S. in the 20th & 21st centuries by focusing on their overall impact on United States history, (i.e. cultural, political, and social movements), including a discussion of the country's central institutions.

-Comparative History of Genocide and War Crimes

-The Student learn the comparative history of genocide and war crimes in the 20th century and the legal instruments and organizations that have attempted to criminalize acts that fit within the definitions of genocide under international law.
+HISTORY 13 The United States In the Twentieth Century 3 UNITS (UC: CSU) LECTURE 3 HOURS Students learn to explain and analyze the main events, personalities, and themes of the social and political history of the U.S. in the 20th & 21st centuries by focusing on their overall impact on United States history, (i.e. cultural, political, and social movements), including a discussion of the country's central institutions.
+HISTORY 59 Comparative History of Genocide and War Crimes 3 UNITS (UC: CSU) LECTURE 3 HOURS Advisory: English 28 and 67 The Student learn the comparative history of genocide and war crimes in the 20th century and the legal instruments and organizations that have attempted to criminalize acts that fit within the definitions of genocide under international law.
 Students will also learn the comparative history of cultural conflict (identity), race & racism, and nationalism.

-Race and Racism In the United States
+HISTORY 73 Race and Racism In the United States 3 UNITS (UC: CSU) LECTURE 3 HOURS Prerequisite: English 21 or equivalent.